instax-dutta/Bash-Scripts/readme.md

-# The Labyrinth of Shell Scripts
+# System Admin Scripts

+This repository contains bash scripts designed to streamline common system administration tasks, including a powerful SQL database backup utility that seamlessly integrates with GitHub for robust data protection.

-# SQL Backup to Github
+## SQL Database Backup to GitHub (`gitssql.sh`)
-Within this repository lies a potent elixir - a bash script that bridges the chasm between the sacred data of your MySQL and the hallowed halls of your GitHub repository.
-Its incantation (detailed below) allows you to weave a protective spell around your database, safeguarding it within the digital fortress of Git.

-## The Ritual
+This script automates the process of backing up your MySQL database and securely uploading it to your designated GitHub repository.

+**How to Use**

-1. **Unleash the Script:**  Forge a copy of the script (dubbed "sql_to_git.sh") onto your server.
+1. **Download:** Copy the `sql_to_git.sh` script to your server.
-2. **Gather the Ingredients:**  Provide the script with the incantations for:
+2. **Provide Credentials:** Update the script with the following information before running:
-   - **MySQL Username** (the key to your database)
-   - **MySQL Password** (the secret safeguard)
-   - **Database Name** (the vessel holding your precious data)
-   - **GitHub Username** (your digital alias)
-   - **GitHub Personal Access Token** (a powerful token granting access, **treat it with reverence!**)
-   - **Backup Directory** (a temporary haven for the data)
-3. **Invoke the Spell:**  With focused intent, execute the script (./sql_to_git.sh).
-Witness the mystical flow of data as it transcends the boundaries, seeking refuge within the GitHub repository.
+   * MySQL Username
+   * MySQL Password
+   * Database Name
+   * GitHub Username
+   * GitHub Personal Access Token (with 'repo' permissions)
+   * Temporary Backup Directory
+3. **Execute:** Run the script using `./sql_to_git.sh`.

+**Prerequisites:**

+* MySQL or MariaDB installed on your server
+* Git installed
+* A GitHub personal access token (instructions: [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token))

-## The Offering (Optional)
+## Contributing

-Should you wish to share your wisdom with fellow System Administrators, feel free to contribute additional scripts to this repository.
-Follow the template below for each new offering:
+We welcome contributions to expand this repository's utility for fellow system administrators.
+If you have a script you'd like to share, please follow the template below:

 ---